Help protect yourself from the 3 most common respiratory viruses

 Taking steps to help avoid COVID-19, flu and RSV

 Vaccines are the best protection against both COVID-19 and flu, according to the CDC.
-You can get your flu vaccine and booster at the same time.
-No vaccines are yet available for RSV.
+Yet despite increasing cases of all three viruses, vaccines nationwide remain low for children and adults.
+You can get your flu vaccine and COVID-19 booster at the same time.

-“It’s not too late to get your flu shot, and don’t forget your COVID-19 booster,” said Dr. Donna O’Shea, chief medical officer of population health for UnitedHealthcare.
-“Staying current on your vaccinations is the best way to help prevent the spread of flu and COVID-19 and avoid missing out on activities you most want to attend.”
+“Staying current on your vaccinations is the best way to help prevent the spread of flu, COVID-19 and RSV to avoid missing out on activities you most want to attend,” said Dr. Donna O’Shea, chief medical officer of population health for UnitedHealthcare.